ashantichauke/github-slideshow/_posts/0000-01-02-ashantichauke.md

 ---
-layout : slide
+layout : smile
-title : "Welcome to our second slide!"
+title : "Welcome to the party, we're here for a good time"
 ---
-Your Test
+So tell me
-Use the left arrow to go back!
+What kind of music are you into?